 Natural laws are God’s invariable, eternal laws, established when he designed the universe.
 We understand this process in physics, but this also applies to social and spiritual domains.
 Human actions cannot break these laws without throwing the affected part of the universe into chaos and inevitable destruction.

-When anyone sins, i.e. does something un-right-eous, there is a disruption in the “right-ness” of that person’s relationship / connection to God and others, which spreads and contaminates every dimension, not just moral.
+When anyone sins, i.e. does something un-right, there is a disruption in the “right-ness” of that person’s relationship / connection to God and others, which spreads and contaminates every dimension, not just moral.
 Anyone who has experienced a relationship breakdown should be able to personalize this concept to their own life.
 There is much more than a cessation of relationship with the ex-spouse – there is loss of time and experiences with children during split custody, loss of financial security, loss of shared friends, loss of a home, and it goes on and on.
 Then there are the effects felt by the children, and family members, and friends, and school associates, and work colleagues, and…

 God responded to Lucifer’s sin by decreeing destruction by fire.
 This was not out of petty revenge, but to cauterize the damage.
 No doubt Lucifer is powerful and spiteful enough to generate a world-destroying black hole.
 And no doubt Lucifer expected the same fate to befall humans.

-This process is called forgiveness.
+This is accomplished through a process called forgiveness.

 “If thou, LORD, shouldest mark iniquities, O LORD, who shall stand?
 But there is forgiveness with thee, that thou mayest be feared.
 I wait for the LORD, my soul doth wait, and in his word do I hope.”
-(Psal 130:3-5)
+(Psalm 130:3-5)

 We see this in action in many aspects of life, such as in: